-several representative views in which the proposed facilities would be most noticeable are selected for detailed analysis.
+A review of literature and maps, an inspection of the project site and the potentially affected environs, and a review of public scoping comments typically serve to identify indicators of public sensitivity.
+The range of sensitive views is then considered and several representative views in which the proposed facilities would be most noticeable are selected for detailed analysis.
 This decision is based primarily on proximity and degree and duration of project exposure.
 Consideration is also given to having the views be representative of the public experience; i.e., that they be from viewing positions frequently used by the public and readily located, based on the description and photographs presented in the visual impact assessment.

-2.3 Existing Visual Condition
+F.7.2.3 Existing Visual Condition

-The existing visual condition of the landscape is the baseline against which the visual impacts of a proposed action or its alternatives is measured, and it is assessed only relative to critical public views, as defined in Section 2.2.
+The existing visual condition of the landscape is the baseline against which the visual impacts of a proposed action or its alternatives is measured, and it is assessed only relative to critical public views, as defined in Section F.7.2.2.
 This baseline is expressed in terms of the prevailing character of the affected setting and the degree to which past actions have adversely affected that character and its quality.
 Both the existing daytime visual conditions of the project vicinity and the existing night lighting conditions are considered.
 Specifically, the existing visual condition is influenced by the following:

-2.3.1 Existing Visual Condition: Landscape Character
+F.7.2.3.1 Existing Visual Condition: Landscape Character

-- Visual Character: Features, Their Pattern of Distribution, and Viewing Conditions.
+Visual Character: Features, Their Pattern of Distribution, and Viewing Conditions.
 A key attribute of the existing visual condition is visual character, which is defined in terms of the physical features inherent to the potentially affected area.
-As noted, such features may be considered to be "visual resources" yet have no demonstrable aesthetic appeal.
-For instance, local laws, regulations, plans and policies may protect certain views, indicating high sensitivity, even though the features individually or in aggregate may possess no obvious signs of "beauty" in any conventional sense. - Features are treated as inherent-e.g. an established part of the setting-if they reflect how the landscape was formed (e.g., ecological processes versus human activities), how it functions (e.g., serving land uses or ecological relationships), and how it is structured ("patterns" of features, such as the broad rectilinear mosaic of irrigated croplands, a natural and irregular mosaic of grasslands and woodlands, or development according to how urban lands are zoned). - Congruence (Intactness): A second attribute of the existing visual condition of the landscape is the degree to which past actions have noticeably and unfavorably changed landscape features, or introduced incompatible features, such that the results appear incongruent with the inherent character of the area.
-Such changes would appear incongruent with the inherent character of the area.
-What is being measured is the landscape's current state of "intactness," the integrity of the character type in terms of the degree to which "encroaching elements" may be present.
-(FHWA, 1981). - Coherence (Unity).
+As noted, such features may be considered to be "visual resources" yet have no demonstrable aesthetic appeal (Kaplan, 1979).
+For instance, local laws, regulations, plans and policies may protect certain views, indicating high sensitivity, even though the features individually or in aggregate may possess no obvious signs of "beauty" in any conventional sense.

+Features are treated as inherent-e.g. an established part of the setting-if they reflect how the landscape was formed (e.g., ecological processes versus human activities), how it functions (e.g., serving land uses or ecological relationships), and how it is structured ("patterns" of features, such as the broad rectilinear mosaic of irrigated croplands, a natural and irregular mosaic of grasslands and woodlands, or development according to how urban lands are zoned).

+Congruence (Intactness): A second attribute of the existing visual condition of the landscape is the degree to which past actions have noticeably and unfavorably changed landscape features, their patterns of distributions, or the conditions under which they are viewed.
+Such changes would appear incongruent with the inherent character of the area or the historic public access to the subject views.
+In terms of the FHWA methodology, part of what is being measured is the landscape's current state of "intactness," the integrity of the character type in terms of the degree to which "encroaching elements" may be present.

+• Coherence (Unity).
 The third attribute of existing visual condition is the current internal consistency and harmony of landscape features that has resulted from past actions.
 A landscape may be "intact" relative to the type of features within view, yet past actions may have resulted in there being little to no discernible pattern, composition and/or harmony associated with those features.
 For instance, a residential area may comprise single family homes mixed with apartments and condominiums in an incoherent mosaic.
 Or, the scale, form, line, color and texture of features that otherwise are of a "type" may be divergent to the point of distraction.